Swedish Prosecutor Ends Investigation Into Julian Assange Over Rape Claims

 Despite her decision, Persson said in a news conference in Stockholm on Tuesday that she found the account of the alleged victim to be credible.

 "I would like to emphasize that the injured party has submitted a credible and reliable version of events.
 Her statements have been coherent, extensive and detailed," Persson said.
-She added, "However, my overall assessment is that the evidential situation has been weakened to such an extent that that there is no longer any reason to continue the investigation."
+She added, "However, my overall assessment is that the evidential situation has been weakened to such an extent that there is no longer any reason to continue the investigation."

 The Swedish inquiry's initial phase extended from 2010 to 2017.
 Persson said the long delay played a role in her decision, noting the difficulty of extracting reliable accounts from witnesses after such a long delay — particularly in a high-profile case that has been widely covered by the media.